0x70ssAM/Udacity-Advanced-Cloud-DevOps/2nd-Project-Deploy-High-AvailabilityWebAppUsingCloudFormation/README.md

 # Udacity *Advanced Cloud DevOps Nanodegree Program*
 ## 2- Deploy Infrastructure as Code (*IAC*)

-## Project 2 : Deploy a high-availability web app using CloudFormation
+## Project 2 : Deploy High-Availability WebApp Using CloudFormation

 ### Description
 Create a Launch Configuration in order to deploy four servers, two located in each of your private subnets.